 - a) The inclusiveness of the stakeholders in the report writing process

 - b) The status of the epidemic

 - c) The policy and programmatic response

+- d) Indicator data in an overview table

 II.
 Overview of the AIDS epidemic

 III.
 National Response to the AIDS epidemic